Colleges by Location

 Main Student Body

-The school reported an out-of-state student body portion of 14% for that year.
-The total number of undergraduate students enrolled at the institution was 935, 61 of which were international students.
-The school reported to have a total of 95 transfer students.
+That year, the school had 14% of out-of-state students.
+The total number of undergraduate students enrolled at the school was 857, 62 of which were foreign students.
+The school admitted a total of 95 transfer students.

 Student Population Gender Ratio

-With a coeducational student body, the school had 339 male and 569 female full-time students in 2023.
+The student body is coeducational, with 306 male and 536 female full-time students in 2023, which is indicative of the value gender equality has at this school.
 18 full-time graduate men and 58 full-time graduate women attended this school.

 Student Population Diversity

-This school had 11 Asian students and 62 Afro-American students in 2023.
-54 undergraduate students at this school declared as Hispanic/Latino and 28 identified with more than one race.
-The school also had 2 students who declared as Native Hawaiian or other Pacific Islander, as well as 2 American Indian or Alaska Native students.
+This school had 7 Asian students and 48 Afro-American students in 2023.
+48 students at this school declared as Hispanic/Latino and 19 identified with more than one race.
 There were also 26 students whose ethnicity is unknown.

 Cost